 Work projects could include shoveling, street cleaning, landscaping and other low skilled jobs.
 The money would go right back into the local economy instead of sitting in a snow day fund.
 The City could institute a drug screening requirement to ensure the funds aren’t being used for drugs.

-Parking ban tickets are funds that can’t be planned for, so they are not dedicated to critical needs of the city.
-An average winter could bring in $100,000 that could significantly reduce homelessness and panhandlers each year.
+Parking ban tickets are funds that can’t be planned for, so they are not dedicated to critical needs of the city. $100,000 could significantly reduce homelessness and panhandlers each year.
 If these work projects succeed, more funds could be dedicated to future work projects and a real impact on the homeless and panhandler count would be seen.